peoplma/subredditarchive/README.md

 #What does it do?

-It searches from a given timestamp in reddit and downloads the .json data from the post and all comments.
+It searches from a given timestamp in reddit and downloads the .json data from the post and the top 200 comments in it.

 #Why do I need this?